 Redbooks, White Papers, and Other Resources

-(Fresche) Technology has a problem meeting the needs of the business.
-There’s a backlog of IT requirements for fixes, enhancements and new development blocking progress.
-If you are struggling to develop an IT strategy that addresses your backlogged projects and evolves your investment, here’s some useful advice.
+(Fresche) If you are struggling to develop an IT strategy that addresses your backlogged projects and evolves your investment, here’s some useful advice.

 (IBM) An overview of IBM i 7.3 TR3 includes enhanced analytics, new security capabilities, and other new functions in IBM i and associated licensed programs.